Wolverine971/9takes/src/blog/enneagram/enneagram-personal-growth.md

 ### Type 2: The Helper - Establishing Boundaries

-Rudimentary Approach to Growth: Prioritizing others' needs over their own, seeking validation through helping.
+Rudimentary Approach: Prioritizing others' needs over their own, seeking validation through helping.
 They think, "I am only worthy if I help others."

 Ideal Approach: Establish boundaries, prioritize self-care, and focus on personal needs.
 Thinking to themselves, "I am worthy of love and care, too."